babylonchain/finality-provider/docs/operation.md

 ### Querying the validators managed by the daemon

-List all the BTC Validators managed by the BTC Validator daemon.
+The BTC validators that are managed by the daemon can be listed through the `valcli daemon list-validators` command.
 The `status` field can receive the following values:
 - `1`: The Validator is active and has received no delegations yet
 - `2`: The Validator is active and has staked BTC tokens
 - `3`: The Validator is inactive (i.e. had staked BTC tokens in the past but